 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

 From start to finish you will see how easy this machine is to use!
-Let’s get started with a simple but useful project!
+My favorite us is paper projects, so let’s get started with a simple but useful project.
 Make the most requested gift a bit more special with this cute gift cardholder with a bow!

 Gift Card Holder Supplies